 When pupils move into Key Stage 4 subjects are accredited through General Certificate of Secondary Education (GCSE) Entry Level Certificate (ELC) and Personal Development Programme (ASDAN), depending on their ability and motivation.

-We offer Entry Level Functional Skills (Levels 1-3) courses for English, Maths and Computing, and a variety of other Entry Level courses in Art and PE.
-The ASDAN accreditations followed are: Preparation for working life, Employability, and Personal and Social Development (PSD).
-The Duke of Edinburgh’s Bronze Award has
+We offer Entry Level Functional Skills courses (Levels 1-3) for English, Maths and Computing, and a variety of other Entry Level courses in a wide range of subjects.
+Some pupils will complete Functional Skills Level 1 course in English.

 Please click on the icons below for more details about our accreditations: